This post is also available in:

 Short answer

 Israel’s legal right to the West Bank stems from the British Mandate, which laid the groundwork for its statehood.
 No other country had recognized sovereignty over the land before Israel — not even Jordan, and certainly not a “State of Palestine,” which has never existed as a sovereign state.
-Since there was no prior legal owner, Israel didn’t take the land from anyone — so it’s not an occupation.

 That’s why, under international law, Israel has a strong and legitimate claim to Judea and Samaria — a view supported by leading legal scholars such as Eugene Rostow, Julius Stone, and Natasha Hausdorff, who all argue that Israel’s presence in the territory is lawful and does not meet the legal definition of occupation.